-"Time is under attack," the White Guardian said calmly.
+"Time is under attack," the White Guardian answered calmly.
 "I believe you already know of the Silver Lord an abdominal mix of chronovore and Eternal, but now he has combined forces with an equally dangerous being known as the Trickster and helped him manifest himself into our universe."

 "Who is the Trickster?"
 Rose asked with a frown.
 She knew that the Silver Lord was dangerous, but had never heard of this new being.

 It was the Shopkeeper who answered her question, "The Trickster is an extra-dimensional being who along with the rest of the Pantheon of Discord was banished from this universe.
-However in certain circumstances he is able to manifest himself within the universe long enough to create chaos which gives him power."
+However, in certain circumstances, he is able to manifest himself within the universe long enough to create chaos which gives him power."

 "Chaos," Rose repeated thoughtfully.
 "Is he the Black Guardian's servant?"